affmde/42-get_next_line/README.md

 + or for the bonus:

         get_next_line_bonus.c get_next_line_utils_bonus.c -I get_next_line.h -D BUFFER_SIZE=<size>
-Default buffer size is set to 30, but you can modify it by changing <size> of BUFFER_SIZE on compiling
+Default buffer size is set to 30, but you can modify it by changing the size field of BUFFER_SIZE on compiling.

 <br><br>